skx/dotfiles/.emacs.d/init.md

 ## Recent Files

-Here we keep track of recent files that have been opened:
+Here we keep track of recent files that have been opened, we prune the list every time we launch and we ensure that we remove the `ido.last` file which is populated by the ido completion-framework:

 ```lisp
 (use-package recentf